 ARTICLE 6: CONSEQUENCES FOR INFRACTIONS OF RULES

-SECTION 2: Consequence #2 (C2) - The team that violated the rule will continue playing games but will not be eligible for an pre/post season tournaments.
+SECTION 2: Consequence #2 (C2) — The team that violated the rule will continue playing games but will not be eligible for any pre/postseason tournaments.

 SECTION 4: Consequence #4 (C4) - If a player, coach, or fan is ejected from a game for a violation he/she cannot attend that team’s next parochial league game.
 This must be reported to the principal and the principal will enforce.
 If the ejected coach, player, or fan is from the visiting team it is the home team principal’s responsibility to contact the visiting team’s principal to make sure the rule is enforced.
 If there is a second offense they will not be allowed to return for the remainder of the season.
 If anyone puts hands on an official, in a hostile manner, this person will be banned from athletic events for one calendar year.

 A protest will be considered for any league game where there was an alleged misapplication of a playing rule.
 Within two (2) business days, the coach must submit in writing to his/her athletic director, the date, time, place, opponent, name of the official, the rule under which the protest is made, and the conditions and essential facts involved in the protest.
 The athletic director will present this to his/her principal.
 If the principal deems the protest to be valid, the principal will notify the principal of the school on which the protest was filed.
 The protest signed by the principal and the athletic director and a fee of $25.00 must be submitted to the Office of Catholic Schools within 4 business days of the game in question.
 A non-communicated to both principals within five business days of receiving the protest.